au-chrismor/vlf-sdr/README.md

 A better test generator.
 Uses an additional I/O line to change the freqency by 455KHz.
 Why?
 Ultimately this will be a transmitter and superhet receiver combo, so we need to adjust the receive frequency.

+### vfotest1

+Now we are starting to look more like a complete system.
+This test adds a rotary encoder to act like the "dial" on a traditional radio.
+Existing functionality from the earlier tests is retained.

 ## Assembling your own radio

 Watch this space!